chienleow/conversation-starter-frontend/Notes.md

 JS Mantra: When some event happens, I want to make what kind of fetch and then manipulate the DOM in what way?

+Wrapping up to-do-list:
+Sunday 12/20
+[ ] give user the option to go back to open question (make it at the bottom of all question forms) [ ] refactor OOJS

 [ ] Create two buttons, one for submitting questions, one for game [ ] Create two forms, one for username, then one for questions